mkhattat/RGB-Matrix/README.md

 # RGB-Matrix
-C++ Library for RGB Matrix 64x32
+A C++ Library for RGB Matrix 64x32 plus a simple game to show the work of the library.

 You can find the source code of the library in the "core" folder.
-For Documentation refer to "core/Documentation/html/index.html" or https://mkhattat.github.io/RGB-Matrix/index.html
+For Documentation of RGB-Matrix library refer to "html/index.html" or https://mkhattat.github.io/RGB-Matrix/index.html